skarode96/Leetcode-Problems/src/main/java/array/pairsum/ProblemStatement.md

     throw("pair not found exception")
 ```

-3. Alternatively, we can use Hashmap to keep a track of already visited element
+3. Alternatively, we can use Hashmap to keep a track of already visited element and its index

  we keep on adding the elements till we receive an element whose sum equals to target